kevinamiri/maila/src/pages/index.en.md

 ---
 id: "01"
-title: "AI Copywriting & AI Writing Assistant"
+title: "AI Writing Assistant"
-description: "AI-powered copywriting tools are designed to help you quickly write content for your brand."
+description: "Boost your productivity with our AI-powered Writing Assistant.
+Designed to enhance your writing speed and quality, it's the perfect tool for anyone looking to create compelling content efficiently.
+Try it now and experience the future of writing!"
 templateKey: home
 tags:
   - Maila.ai